 ~ Michael Schrage5

-Unlearning, then, like Lewin’s Unfreezing, is a useful concept for building learning agility.
+Unlearning, then, like Lewin’s model featuring Unfreezing, is useful for conceptualizing how to build learning agility.
 It includes letting go of traditional “training” thinking.
-Instead, consider a developmental, competency-based perspective.
-Learning agility enables the type of change agility needed in a world full of disruptive change.
+Instead, take a developmental, competency-based and performance based perspective.
+Developing ongoing learning agility helps to build strength for the type of change agility needed in a world full of disruptive change.